Pam Ismail, Ph.D., PPIC Founder and Director, [email protected]

 Chenfeng Lu is passionate about commercialization of novel technologies for a healthy and sustainable food future.
 Before joining PPIC he was an entrepreneur managing a portfolio that includes funding from NSF, MN state and global VCs.
 Dr. Lu has been active in driving circular economy frameworks, notably developing mycelium-derived ingredients and engineering recombinant muscle proteins to resolve techno-functional barriers in food and adjacent industries.
 His prior work experience includes serving as a scientist with the Cargill and Yield 10 Biosciences.
 Chenfeng Lu holds a Ph.D. in Food Science from Univ.
 Of Wisconsin-Madison, as well B.S. and M.S. in bioengineering from Jiangnan Univ (China).
 In his spare time, he likes to travel, golf and spend time with his family.

 Taylor Otness joined PPIC as a Research Specialist in June 2023 after earning his B.S. in Food Science and Nutrition from the University of Minnesota.
-As an undergraduate, he researched cereal grains and the effects of non‑thermal processing on wheat and intermediate wheatgrass functionality.
-He was promoted to Operations Manager in June 2024, overseeing equipment operation, maintenance, and acquisition, and leading pilot‑plant production of protein ingredients.
-Taylor is passionate about sustainable food systems and enjoys spending time outdoors, with hobbies including camping, disc golf, rock climbing, and snowboarding.
+He was promoted to Operations Manager in June 2024, managing PPIC's labs, overseeing equipment acquisition and maintenance, and leading projects involving extrusion and pilot‑plant scale-up of protein ingredients.
+Taylor was promoted again to Research Project Manager in July 2026, managing PPIC's researchers and industry projects with PPIC's members.
+Taylor is passionate about sustainable food systems and enjoys spending time outdoors, with hobbies including camping, rock climbing, and snowboarding.

 Adiella Abelseth, BGS-Education, Communications Generalist, [email protected]